 Kovalosky is also a writer, curator, cultural project developer and filmmaker.
 She is the original co-founder of the Open Studios of Washington County Biennial and is the founder and creative force behind Artful Vagabond Productions whose online magazine and forthcoming film encourage society to “Listen to the Artists.”
 She has interviewed David Bowie’s ex-wife, Angie Bowie and was a guest on her podcast, The Angie Bowie Barnett Show.
 As a curator and writer, Kovalosky was invited to the Yukon for a tour of seventeen artists’ studios, resulting in an all-Yukon edition of the international digital art magazine, ACS Magazine.

-Serena Kovalosky has been transforming her upstate New York homestead into a live-in studio and creative laboratory.
-The property surrounding her home are becoming eco-gardens for her studies in nature and biodiversity which will further her sculptural explorations.
+Serena Kovalosky has transformed her upstate New York homestead into a live-in studio and creative laboratory.
+The property surrounding her home and studio is being rewilded as an eco-garden for her studies in nature and biodiversity which will further her sculptural explorations.